lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   The rest of the FCN values are assigned in a sequentially decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
 In the SCHC Fragments, this field is an unsigned integer, with a size of N bits.
-In the No-ACK mode, it is set to 1 bit (N=1), All-0 is used in all SCHC Fragments and All-1 for the last one.
+In the No-ACK mode, the size is set to 1 bit (N=1), All-0 is used in all SCHC Fragments and All-1 for the last one.
   For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
 Nevertheless, the appropriate value of N MUST be defined in the corresponding technology-specific profile documents.
 For windows that are